 Please inform us of your requirements when you are buying your ticket at our Sales Office or call us at our Contact Center after making your purchase at LAN.com.
 Remember that you can request this service up to 48 hours before your flight.

-On the day you travel, your dog:
+On the day you travel, ensure that:

 - Travels in the space available below the seat in front, at the feet of the passenger transporting it.
 If your dog does not fit or behaves aggressively, it will have to travel in the hold of the aircraft, provided it meets the requirements outlined in the section entitled “Pets in the Hold.”